core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Revised protection of the error response to the phantom cancellation request.

 * Alignment to other Group-OSCORE-related documents.

+* Fixed example with proxy and Group OSCORE.

 * Editorial improvements.